 What is a bottle of Very Old Fitzgerald bourbon worth today?
 A heck of a lot more than it originally cost!
 "VOF" was one of the rare instances where something labeled "A Collector's Item" actually did become a collectors item.
-It's probably because of that designation and fancy packaging that many bottles have survived to today.
+That phrase and fancy packaging are a big reason that many bottles survived, since people set them aside.

 Old bottles of Old Fitzgerald are particularly valuable because of the association with the Stitzel-Weller Distillery, whose whiskey has become highly sought after by enthusiasts.
 Julian "Pappy" Van Winkle ran Stitzel-Weller after the repeal of Prohibition through 1964, and Pappy became a legend amond bourbon aficionados.
 Stitzel-Weller was closed in 1992, which also helped drive the distillery's mystique.
 In 2014, the distillery was reopened, and while a small amount of distilling does take place there now, mostly the distillery serves as a tourism and bourbon education site, as well as warehouses for aging.

 Very Old Fitzgerald was "Bottled in Bond," which means it was issued at 100 proof under US government supervision.
-However, some BIB versions were not 100 proof.
-Those were for export, and US labeling rules didn't apply.
+However, you'll find some BIB versions that weren't 100 proof -- those were for export, so US labeling rules didn't apply.

 There were also special-edition decanters younger than the 8-year-old; however, these tend to qualify as just "Old Fitzgerald" (which can still be quite collectible) rather than being in the "Very..." category.